erSubhashThapa/100daysofcode/r1-log.md

   ![screenshot](log_imgs/twiiter3_11.gif)

- - **Thoughts and Feelings:** I coded while in the passengers seat off the Rialta today.
+ - **Thoughts and Feelings:** I coded while in the passengers seat of the Rialta today.
 It was hot.
 I learned a lot today, but I'm so hot I'm just trying to finish this post so I can get outside the Rialta and cool off.
 So, not doing an indepth post today.

    ![screenshot](log_imgs/driving3_11.gif)